cucumber/godog/examples/api/README.md

 **NOTE:** the `getVersion` handler call on **/version** endpoint.
 We actually need to implement it now.
 If we made some mistakes in step implementations, we will know about it when we run the tests.

+Though, we could also improve our **JSON** comparison function to range through the interfaces and match their types and values.

 In case if some router is used, you may search the handler based on the endpoint.
 Current example uses a standard http package.